GrahamJamesKeane/UberSaw/README.md

 Build Article:
 https://korgnts1beginnersguide.wordpress.com/?p=499

-# Controls
+## Controls

 ![ubersaw_controls](https://user-images.githubusercontent.com/40239414/125534308-43eb3182-7a24-4f6b-8193-b27a17d7c3cb.png)

-# Installation Instructions
+## Installation Instructions

+### Directly Loading the Unit File
-You can download the [ubersaw.ntkdigubit](https://github.com/GrahamJamesKeane/UberSaw/blob/main/ubersaw.ntkdigunit)
+You can download the [ubersaw.ntkdigunit](https://github.com/GrahamJamesKeane/UberSaw/blob/main/ubersaw.ntkdigunit) file and load it directly to your NTS-1 using the [librarian](https://korgnts1beginnersguide.wordpress.com/2021/07/06/compiling-and-loading-our-first-custom-project-the-waves-demo/2/) application or [logue-CLI](https://korgnts1beginnersguide.wordpress.com/2021/07/06/compiling-and-loading-our-first-custom-project-the-waves-demo/3/) utility.

+### Build the Project Yourself
+Alternatively, you can [rebuild](https://korgnts1beginnersguide.wordpress.com/2021/07/06/compiling-and-loading-our-first-custom-project-the-waves-demo/) the project.
+To do so, clone the repo and run the Makefile via MSYS (Windows 10).
+I have provided [tutorials](https://korgnts1beginnersguide.wordpress.com/setting-up-the-development-environment/) on the set-up and use of the various tools you'll need to do this on the project website.